JonathanLPoch/CS4783-Project-2/README.md

 It is a good idea to specify a maximum number of voters greater than the actual number of voters.
 In the event that a voter ID token is compromised, a new one can be issued.

+You will not be asked to name the candidates; you need to assign each of the candidates a number starting from 1.
+Please inform your voters of which number is which candidate.

 ### admin-tokens
 Run this program to generate the random voter ID tokens.
 This program guarantees that all of the generated tokens are unique.
 Tokens are saved to a file on the disk called `tokens.txt`.
 You can open this text file in a text editor to see the tokens and send them to voters.